bvm810/CQTdiff/README.md

 * [CUDA](https://developer.nvidia.com/cuda-toolkit) >= 10.2
 * [numpy](https://numpy.org/doc/stable/) 1.24.3

 Other requirements can be seen in the ``requirements.txt`` file.
-This has project has also been tested with CUDA 11.8, pytorch 2.2.0, and torchaudio 2.2.0.
+This project has also been tested with CUDA 11.8, pytorch 2.2.0, and torchaudio 2.2.0.

 ## Setup